Back to hub

 A few moves that keep the fun and cut the cost.

 Take the quiz for the question-writing, not the result.
 Notice which questions made you pause, not which archetype you ended up with.
 The pauses are the real data.
-A question that asked 'would you rather spend Sunday hiking or at a gallery?' and made you realize you would pick the gallery every time regardless of whoever you were dating is more informative than any archetype label.
+A question that asked "would you rather spend Sunday hiking or at a gallery?" and made you realize you'd pick the gallery every time, regardless of who you were dating, is more informative than any archetype label.

 The underrated version of the format

-Instead of asking what kind of person would be ideal for you, a good self-reflection exercise is to ask what kind of partner you would be ideal for โ and what kind you would make unhappy.
-This is not a masochistic exercise.
-It is the most accurate kind of self-knowledge in dating.
+Instead of asking what kind of person would be ideal for you, a good self-reflection exercise asks what kind of partner you would be ideal for, and what kind you'd make unhappy.
+This isn't a masochistic exercise.
+It's the most accurate kind of self-knowledge in dating.
 Everyone is a fit for somebody and a mismatch for someone else.
-Knowing the shape of the mismatch is kinder than pretending it does not exist.
+Knowing the shape of the mismatch is kinder than pretending it doesn't exist.

 In closing